vipinvkmenon/terraform-exporter-btp/docs/btptf.md

 Terraform Exporter for SAP BTP

-### Synopsis

-btptf is a utility to generate Terraform configurations for existing SAP BTP resources that have been created manually and are not managed by Terraform.

 ### Options

 ```
-  -d, --debug               Display debugging output in the console.
   -h, --help      help for btptf
-  -s, --subaccount string   Id of the subaccount
+      --verbose   Display verbose output in the console for debugging.
 ```

 ### SEE ALSO